 - The amount of space on the disk required for the upgrade, based on the components you have chosen.
-(If your disk does not have enough space to perform the upgrade, the system displays a message alerting you to that fact and allows you to terminate the upgrade.) - Notification that the upgrade has been completed. - Information about running AUTOGEN. - The menu.
+(If your disk does not have enough space to perform the upgrade, the system displays a message alerting you to that fact and allows you to terminate the upgrade.) - (Optional) Notification that DECnet/OSI networking software has been upgraded (only if an older version already exists on your system). - Notification that the upgrade has been completed. - Information about running AUTOGEN. - The menu.